What Is The Best Anxiety Treatment?

 Panic disorder

 Panic disorder is an anxiety disorder that can cause panic attacks, which can come on suddenly and have a long list of possible symptoms that vary from person to person.
-Panic attacks may induce heart palpitations or extremely elevated heart rate, nausea or vomiting, and/or an incredibly strong feeling of overwhelming fear.
-This can be challenging for the people who have it because they may start to feel like something is physically wrong with them.
+Panic or anxiety attacks may induce heart palpitations or extremely elevated heart rate, nausea or vomiting, and/or an incredibly strong feeling of overwhelming fear.
+This can be challenging for the people who have anxiety because they may start to feel like something is physically wrong with them.

 A panic attack occurs when the body expresses fear suddenly, causing an intense physical reaction.
 It can happen without warning and make you feel like you need to go to the hospital.
 If you start and continue to have panic attacks, especially with physical symptoms like a racing heart or difficulty breathing, it is a good idea to consult a professional for long-term treatment.